f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

    that was configured for you via automation.
 Select **Web App & API Protection**.

 #.
 On the **Web App & API Protection** page, note the identifier of your namespace.
 The namespace
    will be follow a format of *adjective-animal*.
-In this guide, the namespace is pet-walrus is an example.
+The example in this guide uses the namespace 'pet-walrus'.
    Your namespace will be different.
 In the left-hand navigation expand **Manage** and click **Load Balancers >  Origin Pools**

    |lab001|